opentrace-community/opentrace-cloud-functions/README.md

 ## Encryption Key
 #### Generate the key
 An encryption key is required to encrypt and decrypt all Temporary Identifiers (TempIDs).
-The key's size depends on the algorithm use, recommended size is 256 bits (i.e., 32 bytes).
+The recommended key's size is 256 bits (i.e., 32 bytes).
 It needs to be converted to Base64 for storage in GCP Secret Manager.

 A simple method to generate a random key and encode it in Base64 is: